hydrobeam/website/content/tech/emacs_setup.md

 ### `init.el`

 `init.el` contains your `doom!` block, which is how you'll be configuring which packages/modules Doom installs.
-To get an overview of how to work with it, here's the [relevant section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#modules) in the docs about modules.
+To understand how it works, read through the [module section](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#modules) in the docs.

 Each module has built-in documentation that you can easily view by typing <kbd>K</kbd> with your cursor over the module.
 As of the time of writing, the docs are still a work in progress, but you can still find helpful information about module flags and packages that a module installs.

 ![](/img/module_docs.jpg "Module docs for Rust")

-When looking into installing additional packages from guides online, you'll first want to check whether there's a relevant module in `init.el` that you can activate instead because modules are pre-configured and are well integrated into Doom.
+If you're looking into installing additional packages from online guides, you'll first want to check whether there's a relevant module in `init.el` that you can activate instead because modules are pre-configured and are well integrated into Doom.

-If you've got some time on your hands, you can window-shop through `init.el` and tweak it to your liking.
+If you've got time on your hands, you can window-shop through `init.el` and tweak it to your liking.
-I'll also be going over my recommendations in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).
+I'll also be going over the highlights in [Turn Emacs into an IDE](#turn-emacs-into-an-ide).

-To have your changes take effect, you can run `doom sync` or <kbd>SPC h r r</kbd> from within Emacs.
+To have your changes take effect after modifying your `init.el`, you can run `doom sync` in your terminal or <kbd>SPC h r r</kbd> from within Emacs.

 ### `config.el`